-Throughout London’s long history no other architect has left a legacy as substantial as Sir Christopher Wren.
+No other architect has left a legacy in London as substantial as Sir Christopher Wren.

 But there was one more structure Wren built that had nothing to do with the Great Fire.
 This was Temple Bar, which stood at the end of Fleet Street, defining the western limit of the City of London.
 Temple Bar was removed in 1878 to ease growing traffic congestion and replaced with a granite memorial designed by Horace Jones, topped by a gryphon.
 Wren’s Temple Bar was bought by a wealthy brewer, Sir Henry Meux and his wife, Valerie.
 It was re-assembled on their estate in Theobalds Park in Hertfordshire.
 After the estate was sold, Temple Bar gradually fell into ruin.